 By clicking on the links below you will find more information about my grandmother Margaret Adeline Bullivant’s tree.

-Margaret”s mother is Adeline Margaret Bullivant and her likely father is John Byrne and his parents are James Byrne and Margaret Lattin (Latten).
+Margaret”s mother is Adeline Margaret Bullivant and her likely father is John Byrne and his parents are Johm Byrne and Margaret Lattin (Latten).
 Previous possible ancestors Sydney Wardle and his parents Thomas Wardle and Mary Little have been removed from my tree, but I have kept their articles on my website.

 Why DNA helped me resolve the name of my great grandfather.